magnusgp/clipnotes/README.md

 - **Live operator console** – Monitor active analyses, revisit previous sessions, and triage follow-up questions without leaving the dashboard.
 - **SaaS-ready controls** – Tweak Hafnia model parameters, feature flags, and theme preferences in a dedicated settings workspace.
 - **Usage & health metrics** – Track request cadence, clip throughput, and latency warnings from a real-time metrics view.
+- **Insight Layer** – New in this release: a trend-aware analytics feature that transforms individual clip analyses into actionable summaries and temporal trends, automatically explained via Hafnia's Vision-Language Model, and ready to share via read-only links for stakeholders.

 The platform combines a FastAPI backend (Python 3.11 via `uv`) with a Vite + React frontend styled using Tailwind CSS, shadcn/ui, and Framer Motion.
 Production runs a managed Postgres instance on Neon, serves the frontend from Vercel, and deploys the backend on Render.